BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 ***Process Solutions:***

-1.  **Monitor the Industry.** Be aware of happenings in the Bitcoin industry and the hardware devices you uses, particularly concerning security compromises.
+1.  **Monitor the Industry.** Read Bitcoin news sites or use a system like Google Alerts to receive relevant news, so that you can be aware of happenings in the Bitcoin industry, particularly security compromises.
 2.  **Monitor Your Funds.** Regularly monitor funds to make sure they’re not disappearing.
 Make sure that alarms are obtrusive.
 Have a plan in place to quickly save remaining funds if some disappear.

 ***Cold Storage Solutions:***